Hörður Axel Vilhjálmsson: National team career

 Hörður was a part of the first Icelandic national basketball team to qualify for a EuroBasket tournament, in 2015.
 He also played at EuroBasket 2015 with Iceland, where he averaged 6.8 points and 2.2 assists per game.

 Coaching career

 On 8 May 2019, Hörður was announced as an assistant coach to the Keflavík women's team.
 In May 2022, he was hired as the head coach of Keflavík women's team.
+After leading the team to the best record in the league and to the Úrvalsdeild finals, were the team lost to Valur, Hörður resigned as head coach.

+In May 2025, he returned as head coach for Keflavík's women's team.